Humbulani1234/django-default/README.md

     1. Design Pattern - the Python file have a corresponding Jupyter Notebook file, so an interactive jupyter notebook code layout has been adopted

-    2. Software Paradigm - a Functional paradigm has been adopted
+    2. Software Paradigm - a Object Oriented paradigm has been adopted

     3. Work in progress - the code has been developed merely to show case coding abilities, nor is it designed according to software beased parctices.